How computer boots series - Part 1d: Init Process

 In this post, we continue Linux boot process with the Init Process whose responsibility is to run start-up scripts.

 If runlevel is in multiuser mode, the init process forks off child process to executes the start-up scripts, i.e. /etc/rc*.d or /etc/init.d, which can do file system consistency checks, mount additional file systems, start daemon processes, etc. Then it reads /etc/ttys to lists the terminals.
-For each enabled terminal, it forks off a copy to executes a program called getty which sets the properties for each line and then displays the login screen:
+For each enabled terminal, it forks off a copy to executes program getty to displays the login screen:

 When a user provides a login name, getty terminates by executing /bin/login - the login program to ask for a password, encrypts it, and verifies it against the encrypted password stored in the password file, /etc/passwd.
 If it is correct, login replaces itself with the user’s shell, which then waits for the first command.
 Otherwise, login just asks for reentering.